 Krista Saenz, who starts her 3L year this fall, will clerk for Chief Judge Joseph Wiseman of the Round Valley Indian Tribes’ Tribal Court.
 There, she will research novel legal issues, write legal memoranda and help draft opinions, among other duties.

-Saenz, who comes from Alhambra, said she chose to study law at UC Hastings with the goal of advocating for those most in need of legal representation.
+Saenz, who comes from Alhambra, said she chose to study law at UC Law SF with the goal of advocating for those most in need of legal representation.

 “My aspiration is to help people to my utmost capacity and strive for progress so that the law reflects the contemporary needs of society,” Saenz said.